zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

 ]}
 ```

-## Innostore Implememtation Details
+## Innostore Implementation Details

 The Innostore backend creates separate tables for each bucket.
+These tables
-These tables have two columns; key and value.
-The `key` is a VARBINARY limited to 255 bytes.
-This means that keys must be no larger than 255 bytes when you use the Innostore backend.
-The `value` column is a BLOB, it can store data of any size.
-One clustered primary key index is created on the `key` column to speed up access to data.
+have two columns; key and value.
+The `key` is a VARBINARY limited to 255
+bytes.
+This means that keys must be no larger than 255 bytes when you use
+the Innostore backend.
+The `value` column is a BLOB, it can store data of
+any size.
+One clustered primary key index is created on the `key` column to
+speed up access to data.

-All operations are performed within transactions but the degree of serialization differs across operations.
-Gets (reads) are performed within the context of a repeatable read (IB_TRX_REPEATABLE_READ).
-Puts (insert or update) are within a serializable transaction (IB_TRX_SERIALIZABLE).
+All operations are performed within transactions but the degree of
+serialization differs across operations.
+Gets (reads) are performed
+within the context of a repeatable read (IB_TRX_REPEATABLE_READ).
+Puts
+(insert or update) are within a serializable transaction (IB_TRX_SERIALIZABLE).
 Delete also occurs within a serializable transaction.

 Here's what you can expect to see on disk when running Innostore.
+First, let's
-First, let's agree on the following as our configuration for Innostore in our `app.config` file.
+agree on the following as our configuration for Innostore in our `app.config` file.

 ```erlang
 %% Innostore Config